IvyApp/ivy-redactor/README.md

 Redactor itself.
 Redactor is commercial software that you must purchase a license for.
 You can do so [here](http://imperavi.com/redactor/download/).

-This library has been tested against Redactor 10.1.2.
-It will not work with older versions due to some fairly major API changes made in Redactor 10.
+**NOTE:** This library is for Redactor 10.
+It has been tested with the latest (and likely final) release of the 10.x series, 10.2.5.
+It does not work with older versions due to some fairly major API changes made in Redactor 10.

 ## Installation